Adeniike/DSA-Sql-Project/README.md

 | Adam Hart         | Technology          | 5                 | 10,409.15          |
 | Adam Hart         | Furniture           | 5                 | 3,160.98           |

+####  Recommendation for KMS Management
+To maximize revenue and strengthen relationships with high-value customers, KMS should consider the following actions:
+1. 🎯 Focus on Customer-Specific Product Strategies
+- Tailor marketing and sales efforts around the preferred product categories of each top customer.
+- For example, promote new Technology offerings to Aaron Bergman and Adam Bellavance.
+- Offer exclusive Office Supplies bundles to Aaron Hawkins and Adam Hart.
+2. 🤝 Strengthen Loyalty Through Personalization
+- Assign dedicated account managers to top customers to provide personalized service and early access to new products.
+- Use purchase history to send targeted promotions, loyalty rewards, or volume-based discounts.
+3. 📈 Expand High-Performing Categories
+- Invest in expanding inventory and promotions in categories like Technology, Office Supplies, and Furniture, which are driving the most revenue from top clients.
+4. 📊 Monitor and Nurture Top Accounts
+- Create a dashboard to track sales trends and engagement levels of top customers monthly.
+- Identify any drop in activity early and re-engage with tailored offers or check-ins

 Q7 which small business customer had the highest sales?
 ```Sql